edu-python-course/workout-template/README.md

 ### Testing

-Assignment follows TDD approach.
+Assignments follow TDD approach.
 This means all the tests should fail.
-Decorate your test cases with `unittest.expectedFailure`.
-Otherwise, it will be impossible to merge topic branch into `master.`

 ## Add the workout to Replit